Veracity’s StreetTalk Podcast

 We’re kicking StreetTalk off by paying special attention to the highly heated battle regarding the proposed Historic District in Portland’s beloved Eastmoreland neighborhood.
 In an attempt to present just the facts to Eastmoreland neighbors and other communities considering an HD as a response to over-zealous development, we’ll spend six weeks examining all sides of the issue.
 After this six-week series is over, we’re open to discover where the street takes us.

 Reflections on PR’s Duty, Podcasting & Making a Decision Thank you for listening to me muddle through the discovery process regarding the proposed historic district (HD) in Eastmoreland.
-What could have very well been an indulgent project began as a way to find...read more
+What could have very well been an indulgent project began as a way to find out...read more

 Home-Grown Home Builder Weighs in on Historic District As I sat down to interview Randy Sebastian, owner of Renaissance Homes, about the proposed historic district (HD) in Eastmoreland, he recalls humble beginnings leading to his perch as the number one home builder...read more